Jira (default)

 “There are uncommitted changes”

-- Task is too complex for the current turn limit
+• Task is too complex for the current turn limit (default: 500)

 “PR creation failed”

-- Verify task key exists and you have access
+• Verify the task key or card ID exists and you have access